Skip to content

 De-escalation

-Verbal and non-verbal skills used to reduce the intensity of a conflict and guide it toward a non-violent outcome.
+Verbal and non-verbal skills used to reduce conflict intensity.

 Deep Dive →